Please check your Spam/Junk folder if you cannot see the email in your inbox.

 It is not often that I get to shout about a primetime TV programme that aligns so perfectly with the work we do here, but this week offers a wonderful exception.

+Channel 4 recently aired a special documentary, Live Well with The Drug-Free Doctor, hosted by Dr Rangan Chatterjee.
 Many of you will already be familiar with Dr Chatterjee.
-I posted about his brilliant podcast interview with Dr Howard Schubiner a while back, which is still one of my most favourite conversations about mind-body medicine.
+I posted about his podcast interview about chronic pain with Dr Howard Schubiner a while back, which is still one of my most favourite conversations about mind-body medicine.

-I have always respected Chaterjee's compassionate perspective on health; he consistently champions the idea that we shouldn't just be treating symptoms with prescriptions, but rather looking at the whole person - our lifestyle, our environment, and our emotional world.
-In this new special, he supports three people with long-term conditions, including chronic pain, as they explore how to reclaim their health without relying solely on medication.
+I have always respected Chatterjee's compassionate perspective on health; he consistently champions the idea that we shouldn't just be treating symptoms with prescriptions, but rather looking at the whole person—our lifestyle, our environment, and our emotional world.

-Why this episode is so special
+Why this episode was so special

-A shift in the narrative
+Finally, a shift in the chronic pain treatment narrative

 The free Recovery Journey Roadmap is a great place to start understanding mind-body medicine, then when you're ready, check my Mind-Body Mastery Membership - the ultimate recovery toolkit with everything you need to heal all under one roof.
 Further details on all the ways I can help you are outlined here, including private coaching.
 Let's connect on social media, I'm on Facebook or Instagram or contact me here.